-- Assets being vested in Council through subdivision/developments - Construction of new roads - Installation of traffic management devices and street furniture etc. on existing streets to address identified needs

-• Where new Council-owned bus shelters are constructed, action is taken to ensure that they are Disability Discrimination Act 1992 compliant.
+- Assets being vested in Council through subdivision/developments - Construction of new roads - Installation of traffic management devices and street furniture etc. on existing streets to address identified needs - Where new Council-owned bus shelters are constructed, action is taken to ensure that they are Disability Discrimination Act 1992 compliant.

 The model developed by the Institute of Public Works Engineering Australia (IPWEA) is used by Council to predict the demand for new road assets.
-Figures 39 and 40 show the forecast demand for new road assets up until 2032.
+Figures 40 and 41 show the forecast demand for new road assets.